ldsouza/ldsouza.github.io/_posts/2018-02-10-the-future-of-skype-for-business-and-the-transition-to-teams.md

 This is very exciting news and gives organization some clarity on investing in Microsoft Teams as the choice of communication and collaboration tool in Office 365.

+## Is this the end for Skype for Business

-Here is some good discussion on the impact this will have on Skype for Business server onpremises and other considerations.
+Here is some good discussion on the impact this decision will have on Skype for Business server on-premises and other considerations.

+{% include youtubePlayer.html id="hmSlrwoXZpY" %}
 https://www.youtube.com/watch?v=hmSlrwoXZpY